How to Plan a Project with BrightWork 365

 To work with documents in SharePoint Online, access SharePoint in the Microsoft 365 app launcher or click ‘Open Location’ in the project site.

-From here, you can leverage document management functionality in SharePoint Online, including:
+From here, you can use SharePoint Online features, including:

 • Link sharing